athostha/tmuxcontrols/README.md

 # tmuxcontrols
-Vim plugin for python debugging via tmux panes.
+Vim plugin for code debugging via tmux panes.

+# Setup and usage
+Paste these on your .vimrc

+let tmux_gf=1 					" gf opens file on new tmux window, instead of a new vim buffer. let tmux_rename=1 				" tmux winows will be renamed the same as the open file. let $tmuxInterpreter = 'python3' 		" primary interpreter, this is the program that will run your script. let $tmuxInterpreter_alternative = 'python' 	" secondary interpreter, second option of interpreter. let $tmuxcommand = 'pytest' 			" runs command without argument.

+### mapping options on tmuxcontrols
+nmap çç :call Runtmux_horizontal()<CR><CR> 	" Opens new pane horizontally and runs script. nmap çÇ :call Runtmux_vertical()<CR><CR>  	" Opens new pane vertically and runs script. nmap çc :call Runtmux_alternative()<CR><CR> 	" Opens new pane horizontally and runs script with alternative interpreter. nmap çe :call Runtmux_execute()<CR><CR>		" Executes script itself as shell command nmap Ç :call Runtmux_command()<CR><CR>		" Opens new pane horizontally and runs command without argument. nmap çl :call Runtmux_clean()<CR>		" Sends clear command to the debugging pane. nmap çs :call Stop_tmux()<CR><CR>		" Sends ^C command to the debugging pane.

-### Usage
+### TODO
-çç - Splits the screen horizontally and executes the script on the new pane.

-çÇ - Splits the screen Vertically and executes the script on the new pane.
+Run script on a new window

-çc - Splits the screen horizontally and executes the script on the new pane, but with the normal python interpreter.

-If there's a second pane, the script will be executed there.
-It won't create a new one.

-Ç - Runs pytest.

-çl - Sends a clear command to the debugger pane.

-çs - Sends a ^C command to the debugger pane.

-### Warning
-Right now the çç and çÇ commands are directed to a custom script to be used as interpreter.
-To be fixed.